 Kylie Ann Kobelt’s piece, 5 tips to Keep on Swimming (even when you are in mud), wasn’t really about swimming.
 But neither is this post… It seemed as if Kobelt had been looking over my shoulder as I journaled that morning.
 So, here’s my take on some of what she had to say:

-So, why in the margins by Job 29:1 is there a note in my handwriting that says, “The past is in the past?”
-Was this me reminding myself that both the good and not-so-good of yesterday are neither to be celebrated nor lamented for too long?
+In the margins by Job 29:1, there is a note in my handwriting that says, “The past is in the past.”
+Was this a reminder that the good and not-so-good of yesterday are neither to be celebrated nor lamented for too long?
 Yes!
 Yes, of course, that was it.
-What we did or didn’t do in the past can’t really predict what can take place tomorrow.
+What we did or didn’t do in the past can’t predict what will occur tomorrow.
 The past is in the past for a reason.

 I’ve written a few times about the importance of mindfulness.
-Being fully aware of where we are, what we’re doing, and how we are impacted emotionally in any given moment, keeps us from spending too much time in the past or in the future.
+Being fully aware of where we are, what we’re doing, and how we are impacted emotionally at any given moment keeps us from spending too much time in the past or in the future.

 Like Job, many of us gauge our current successes by whether they stack up to previous accomplishments.
 Or we look at what others have or do as a blueprint for what we hope will happen for us in the future.
 When we assess our present conditions as being “as is,” nothing more or nothing less, we are less likely to pass judgment on ourselves and react with negative emotions.

-All the runners started off with clean clothes, but after some time, their clothes became extremely dirty.
+All the runners started off with clean clothes, but their clothes became extremely dirty after some time.
 Shoes were no longer useful, shirts and pants were unrecognizable, and their skin and hair were caked with sludge.

 There are times when it feels like life is hurling mud pies.
 To combat the urge to flee, we must be okay with sitting in that mess from time to time.
 When all around us is slippery, and we are weighed down with the yuck of everyday living, it’s important to remember that it is all temporary.
-Just like those on that challenging run, our bumpy course has an ending too.
+Like those on that challenging run, our bumpy course also has an ending.
 The sun will come out, and the mud will dry so it can be picked or washed off.

-No matter the challenge, it is always important to come prepared for the task at hand.
+No matter the challenge, it is always important to prepare for the task.
 I doubt that anyone would show up for a triathlon dressed in an evening gown and stilettos.
 I would hope not.
 When life gets muddled, it may be time to check our gear.

 Do we have what nourishes us?
 Are we wearing the right armor or protective gear?
 Are we bogged down by excess equipment?
 Are we lugging about the stories or expectations of others?
 Is what around us there to help us or merely serves as a distraction?
 How’s our breathing?
 Do we need to make any adjustments?
 The answer to that last question is probably, yes.
 Just sayin’.

-As I watched the runners stuck in trenches reach out for the hand of others, I was reminded that even when in murky situations, there are others willing to help.
-No matter how slow I think I’m going – no matter how hard the race seems to be – if I look up, and reach out, there is usually help that is available and accessible.
-And note, what (or who) helped in the past might not be the help we need for what’s coming.
+As I watched the runners stuck in trenches reach out for the hand of others, I was reminded that even in murky situations, others are willing to help.
+No matter how slow I think I’m going – no matter how hard the race seems to be – if I look up and reach out, there is usually help that is available and accessible.
+And note what (or who) helped in the past might not be the help we need for what’s coming.

 As is true for the other tips and strategies, accepting help means we come to terms with the role our pride plays.
 Being focused on our speed, past endeavors, unwillingness to get dirty, or asking for help can indicate that pride is in the driver’s seat of our emotions.